primiano/perfetto-docs/docs/recording/buffers.md

 ~ 8 seconds of tracing data.

 The write rate is highly dependent on the data sources configured and by the activity of the system.
-1-2 MB/s are typical figures on Android traces with scheduler tracing, but can go up easily by 1+ orders of magnitude if chattier data sources are enabled (e.g., syscall of pagefault tracing).
+1-2 MB/s is a typical figure on Android traces with scheduler tracing, but can go up easily by 1+ orders of magnitude if chattier data sources are enabled (e.g., syscall of pagefault tracing).